Expanding measures: Random walks and rigidity on homogeneous spaces: Examples of H -expanding measures

 For concreteness, we exemplify a class of $H$-expanding measures on $Q$: Fix a Borel subset $B_U$ of $U$ not contained in a proper vector subspace of $U\cong \R^{mn}$.
 For example, $B_U$ can be taken to be a non-degenerate curve in $U$ or a collection of $k \ge mn$ points in $U \cong \R^{mn}$ that linearly spans $U$.
 Let $\mu$ be a compactly supported probability measure on $AU$ such that \begin{itemize} \item its support contains an element of $A_U^+$, \item the set of unipotent parts $u_g$ of elements $g=a_gu_g$ in $\supp(\mu)\subset AU$ contains $B_U$, and \item its $A$-average lies in the expanding cone of $U$, i.e.\ $\int \lambda(g) \dd\mu(g) \in \mathfrak{a}_\mathfrak{u}^+ $. \end{itemize} Then $\mu$ can be seen to be $H$-expanding by Corollary~\ref{cor;cone_expansion}.
 Indeed, as we will see in \S\ref{sec;diophantine} on Diophantine approximation on fractals, the first two points above imply that the Zariski closure of $\Gamma_\mu$ contains $U$ (see the proof of Theorem~\ref{thm;dioph.insection}). \end{ex} Note that the above example covers in particular~\cite[Example~2.8]{prohaska-sert}.
 We also point out that, in Example~\ref{ex;main}, the assumption that $\supp(\mu)$ contains an element of $A_U^+$ is not strictly necessary.
 The first two bullet points could be replaced by a certain ``irreducibility condition'' of an affine action of the group generated by the support of $\mu$ (which is what we will do in \S\ref{sec;diophantine}), or, alternatively, by the assumption that the commutator group $[\Gamma_\mu,\Gamma_\mu]$ is Zariski dense in $U$.

-The second example is one where the reductive group $M$ in the Langlands decomposition of $Q$ contributes to expansion in a non-trivial way. \begin{ex} Let $Q$ be the standard parabolic subgroup of $\SL_4(\R)$ given by
+The second example is one where the reductive group $M$ in the Langlands decomposition of $Q$ (see the paragraph before Proposition~\ref{prop.examples}) contributes to expansion in a non-trivial way. \begin{ex} Let $Q$ be the standard parabolic subgroup of $\SL_4(\R)$ given by

 The maximal connected $\R$-split torus $A$ consists of diagonal matrices with positive entries.
 In the Langlands decomposition $Q=MA_cN$ we have

 Using the explicit description of the expanding cone in \S\ref{subsec;exp_cone}, one can calculate directly that the intersection of the expanding cone of $U=N$ in $A$ with $A_c$ is given by